 Also, make sure to check out our blog post featuring Liris in our Socially Distanced Elysian Wedding Featuring Black Wedding Vendors!

-I currently support a few different initiatives and organizations to help enact change in the fashion world.
-I support Models for Change Now, a collective led by black models that pushes to dismantle systemic racism within the fashion industry by providing more diversity.
+Currently, I support a few different initiatives and organizations to help enact change in the fashion world.
+I support Models for Change Now, a collective led by black models that pushes to dismantle systemic racism within the fashion industry by providing more racial diversity.

 I also work with The Curvy Collective Inc. to promote more diversity in the bridal industry.
 I am educating my followers by sharing their stories (#MyBlackModelLife) and posting my own truth on my social media (#LifeOfAWorkingModel).
 These conversations made behind the scenes are going be the catalyst for real change in the fashion and bridal industries.